HayaG/Data-Structure-Final-Project/README.md

 # Analysis of Connections and Gender in Social Media

 Our project creates a graph from a dataset of an anonymized friend circle on Facbook.
 Each node on our graph corresponds to a user, and an edge between users indicates that those users are friends.
+In our analysis, we looked at the gender of each user as an attribute.

+The data is stored using an edge list .csv file (EdgeList.csv) and an attributes list .csv file (Gender.csv), which are parsed in the construction of the graph.

 ## Algorithms